strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/RITA/ACHunter2.md

 Now, using **AC Hunter**, answer the following questions:

-1. In the winlab-agent dataset, what is the connection interval for 10.10.98.30?
+1. In the asyncrat dataset, what is the connection interval for 192.168.100.136?
+What is the dispersion?
+What can the dispersion tell us?

-2. In the gcat dataset, what is the historic fqdn for the beacon on 10.55.100.111?
+2. In the XenoRAT dataset, what is the the connection interval for 172.208.51.75?
+How is that different from the asyncrat C2?

-3. For the dnscat2-ja3-strobe-agent dataset, what domain has the highest lookup count?
-4. Who is doing the lookups?
+3. For the dnscat2 dataset, what domain has the highest lookup count?
+Who is doing the lookups?
+What does the DNS Lookups look like?
+Why is there "random" strings in the lookups?

 ***
 <b><i>Continuing the course? </br>[Next Lab](/IntroClassFiles/Tools/IntroClass/nessus/Nessus.md)</i></b>